 Professor Jacqueline Cole

 Jacqueline Cole is Head of Molecular Engineering at the University of Cambridge.
-She concurrently holds the BASF / Royal Academy of Engineering Senior Research Fellowship in Data-driven Molecular Engineering of Functional Materials, where she is engaged in data science and computational methods that predict and thence experimentally validate materials for photovoltaic, magnetic and catalytic applications.
+She concurrently holds the BASF / Royal Academy of Engineering Research Chair in Data-driven Molecular Engineering of Functional Materials, where she is engaged in data science and computational methods that predict and thence experimentally validate materials for photovoltaic, magnetic and catalytic applications.
 She carries a joint appointment between the Physics Department (Cavendish Laboratory) and the Department of Chemical Engineering and Biotechnology at Cambridge.
 She is 50% seconded by the ISIS neutron and muon facility, STFC Rutherford Appleton Laboratory, Oxfordshire, UK.
 Her research is highly interdisciplinary.
 Accordingly, she holds two PhDs: one in Physics from the University of Cambridge and one in Chemistry from the University of Durham.

 Before moving to Cambridge, she held a post-doctoral position in Physics at the University of Kent at Canterbury, UK.
 Prior to this, she undertook a PhD in Chemistry through an international studentship between the Institut Laue Langevin, Grenoble, France, and Durham University.
 Her university studies began at Durham University where she graduated with first class honours in Chemistry in 1994.

 In her spare time, she has also obtained a BSc Hons degree in Mathematics (2000-4), a diploma in Statistics (2004-5), a Certificate in Astronomy and Planetary Science (2006-7), a Diploma in Physics (2007-8) and a BEng Hons degree in Engineering (2010-14) all through the Open University.